VMM stuck logical network on NIC

 -- Find VM Network ID

-SELECT @var = id FROM [VirtualManagerDB].[dbo].[tbl_NetMan_VMNetwork] where Name = 'vm network name'
+SELECT @var = id FROM [VirtualManagerDB].[dbo].[tbl_NetMan_VMNetwork] WHERE Name = 'vm network name'

 -- Use output from previous command to find matching VM nics